How Has Air Quality Changed Since The 1980’s Pollution - AirPurifiers.com

 How Can I Improve My Air Quality?

-Many of the things put into place to clean up our air are large-scale actions that are addressed at the government and business level.
+Many of the things put into place to clean up our air are large-scale actions that are addressed at the government and business levels.
 So, it can seem like there’s not much we can do as one person or one family.

 But there are simple steps you can take to improve the quality of air.
 Consider carpooling or working from home when you can.
 Those two acts alone can help reduce vehicle emissions.
 You can participate in Air Quality Awareness Week.
 It’s hosted every May by the EPA and it provides great information about air quality and pollution and what you can do personally to help improve it.